-Doug is a graduate of Wheaton College, Gordon-Conwell Theological Seminary, and Harvard University.
+Rev. S. Douglas Birdsall, PhD is a graduate of Wheaton College, Gordon-Conwell Theological Seminary, Harvard University, and Oxford Mission Study Centre.
 Jeanie holds master's degrees from Fuller and Gordon-Conwell seminaries.

 Doug and Jeanie Birdsall have served as missionaries with Asian Access since 1980.

 They joined the mission, which was known then as LIFE Ministries, shortly after graduating from Gordon-Conwell Theological Seminary in the summer of 1979.
 They arrived in Tokyo on January 12, 1980.
 Stacia Beth, their first child, was born twelve weeks later on the fifth of April.